darianlaw/infinity-rewrite/README.md

 # infinity-rewrite
-A re-write and updated version of Infinity
+A re-write and modern version of Infinity